 Nadyne Richmond is a Senior Manager of User Experience at Genentech.
 Prior to Genentech, she worked as a Staff Researcher at VMware, directing user experience efforts across VMware’s product portfolio, and creating and leading the company’s annual internal use experience conference.
 She has also worked as a researcher in the Macintosh Business Unit at Microsoft and the Information Management team at IBM.
 At Microsoft, Nadyne led user experience efforts on Office:Mac (including the award-winning Outlook:Mac 2011) and Office for iOS.

 John C. Welch

-John C. Welch is the head of IT for the/zimmerman/agency, one-third of Angry Mac Bastards, the mind behind bynkii.com, a regular contributor to Macworld Magazine, part of the Mac IT COnference Advisory Committee, and a regular speaker at MacWorld Expo since 1999.
-He has been dealing with all things Macintosh since the Lisa, and has been involved with networking and the Mac in IT for almost twenty years It is rumored that he has non-computer parts of his life as well, such as his son, Alex, his amazingly talented wife, Melissa, his guitar, and a long involvement with Korean Martial Arts.
+John C. Welch is the head of Operations for NWRDC, part of the Mac IT Conference Advisory Committee, and a regular speaker at MacWorld Expo since 1999.
+He has been dealing with all things Macintosh since the Lisa, and has been involved with networking and the Mac in IT for over twenty years.
+It is rumored that he has non-computer parts of his life as well, such as his son, Alex, his amazingly talented wife, Melissa, his guitar, and a long involvement with Korean Martial Arts.

 Apple Authorized Tranier, Macjutsu, Inc.